thetizzo/thetizzo.github.io/_drafts/scaling-elasticsearch-for-fun-&-profit.md

 * **Pay someone else to run your cluster**

-  We have a vendor run the actual hardware for our cluster.
+  We have a vendor who runs the actual hardware for our cluster.
 They manage the nodes and provisioning; we manage the data in the cluster.
-I highly recommend this if you have the budget, running a cluster yourself would 10x the difficulty of managing Elasticsearch in your system.
+I highly recommend this if you have the budget, running a cluster yourself would 10x the difficulty of managing Elasticsearch in your system unless you have someone on your team with this specific expertise.
 It's worth it to pay someone else for this.

 * **Learn the terminology**